franzbu/HAeating/README.md

 ### Climate device

 HA's climate device is the interface between software and hardware, i.e., the present heating automation and the heating valves of the rooms.
-By adding thermostats (or any combination of temperature sensors and heating valves) to HA, these climate devices are autogenerated, and they link the desired temperature of the room each one of them are assigned to to the state if the heating valve (or valves in case of more than one heating circuit or radiators) of that room.
+By adding thermostats (or any combination of temperature sensors and heating valves) to HA, these climate devices are autogenerated, and they link the required room temperature (of the room each one of them is assigned to) to the heating valve (or valves in case of more than one heating circuit or radiators) of that room.
 What this boils down to is that as long as the current room temperature is below the target temperature, the heating valve(s) will be open and close once that temperature is reached.
-As with the heating hardware I have dealt with so far, there no direct way (which, BTW, would not provide any additional benefits) of targeting the opening of the valve(s), these climate devices are the way to adjust the valves and start respectively stop heating.
+As with the heating hardware I have dealt with so far, there is no direct way (which, BTW, would not provide any additional benefits) of targeting the opening of the valve(s), these climate devices are the way to adjust the valves and start respectively stop heating.
 This concept works flawlessly and without compromises.

 Rather than using these, for the present purpose unnecessarily clunky, climate cards, the present heating automation uses the HA Helper `input_number.target_temp_<room>`  instead.
 Since, as has just been explained, thermostats with the attached valves rely on HA's climate device, each input_number is synced to its climate device (and vice versa in case the target temperature is changed on, for example, the native thermostat app).
-This two-way sync has been done using HA's automation, an example, which can easily be adjusted for each room, can be accessed [here](https://github.com/franzbu/HomeAssistantHeating/blob/main/HA/climate_sync_select_bedroom.yaml).
+This two-way sync has been done using HA's automation, an example that can easily be adapted to all your rooms can be accessed [here](https://github.com/franzbu/HomeAssistantHeating/blob/main/HA/climate_sync_select_bedroom.yaml).

 Generally speaking, it might be favorable to use local HA integrations for your heating hardware; however, also cloud-based ones will do their job.
 Be aware, though, that a disruption of your internet connection might have negative effects on your heating automation.